AlanananL7377/github-tutorial/README.md

 `git reset --hard HEAD file` - Ever want to just go all the way back before commiting, adding and even having any edits done.
 Well this command will take you all the way back.

+> Before learning the next command you need to know each commit has it own unique SHA code.
+This could be accessed by doing `git log`

+`git reset --hard [first nine digit of SHA]`- This command erases the commit you made from your remote.
+In other words this is _"Unpushing"_ a file.